Financial freedom and the value of time

 I once spent over four hours looking for the best deal on a new TV.
 It was only later that I considered that the money I’d saved hardly made up for the time I’d wasted — time that I'll never get back.

 The same goes for earning money.
 Every minute we spend trying to make money is a minute we can’t use to do something else — it’s gone forever.

 Trading Time for Money

 Most people work between 70,000 and 80,000 hours over the course of their careers, but even that doesn’t account for all the time they spend because they have to work.
 The average American commutes 52 minutes to and from work each day.
 That’s about 8,700 hours over the course of a typical career.
-All told, you’re spending more than a year of your life doing something you wouldn’t have to do if you didn’t have to earn money to survive.
+All told, you’re trading time for money — spending more than a year of your life doing something you wouldn’t have to do if you didn’t have to earn money to survive.